ihsn/SDCPractice/_build/html/_sources/anon_methods.rst.txt

 dataset by the average values of the group to which it belongs.
 Equal group sizes, however, may not be ideal for data characterized by greater variability.
-In *sdcMicro* multivariate microaggregation is also implemented in the function microaggregation().
-Example 5.17 shows how to choose the MDAV algorithm in *sdcMicro*.
+In *sdcMicro* multivariate microaggregation is also implemented in the function microaggregation(). :numref:`code517` shows how to choose the MDAV algorithm in *sdcMicro*.

-Example 5.17: Multivariate microaggregation with the Maximum Distance to Average Vector (MDAV) algorithm in *sdcMicro*

 .. code-block:: R
+   :linenos:
+   :caption: Multivariate microaggregation with the Maximum Distance to Average Vector (MDAV) algorithm in *sdcMicro*
+   :name: code517

       sdcInitial <- microaggregation(obj = sdcInitial, variables = c("INC", "EXP", "WEALTH"), method = "mdav")